Skip to main content

 • SMO 6: Investigation and Discipline

-Investigation and disciplinary arrangements for professional accountants are established under Republic Act No. 9298 and administered by the Professional Regulatory Board of Accountancy and the Professional Regulation Commission.
+Investigation and disciplinary arrangements for professional accountants in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, and are administered by the Professional Regulatory Board of Accountancy (BOA) and the Professional Regulation Commission (PRC).

-PICPA supports fulfillment of SMO 6 by operating investigation and disciplinary procedures for its members under delegated authority, including receiving complaints, conducting fact-finding investigations, and referring cases to the BOA and PRC for adjudication and sanctioning.
-PICPA supports member understanding of disciplinary processes and professional responsibilities through awareness activities and guidance on ethical and professional conduct.
+The Philippine Institute of Certified Public Accountants (PICPA) supports fulfillment of SMO 6 by operating investigative and disciplinary procedures for its members under delegated authority, including receiving complaints, conducting fact-finding investigations, and referring cases to the BOA and the PRC for adjudication and sanctioning.
+PICPA also supports member understanding of disciplinary processes and professional responsibilities through awareness activities and guidance on ethical and professional conduct.

 Current Status: Review & Improve